gitter-lab/pathway-parameter-advising/README.md

 `bin/runNetBoxIL2.sh` runs pathway parameter advising for the precomputed graphlet files for NetBox IL2 pathways using Reactome reference pathways.

-These scripts must be run from the `bin` directory.
+These scripts must be run from the `bin` directory, and file path arguments are relative to the `bin` directory.

 ## Graphlet Creation